-The center-(un)stable or center manifolds around ground states or ground state solitons for different Hamiltonian PDEs have being constructed by many authors, see e.g. \cite{Sch09, NS12, Bec12, KNS15, JLZ17} etc and \autoref{rmk:PDEs}.
-In the following, to stress our motivation, analogous to \cite[Theorem 1.2]{JLZ17}, let us consider the existence of center-(un)stable or center manifolds around a \emph{whiskered torus} (i.e. a hyperbolic invariant torus).
-Heuristically, such results would be direct consequences our main results in \autoref{sec:statement} and the ``definition'' of whiskered torus.
-Whiskered torus was introduced by V. I. Arnol{\cprime}d \cite{Arn63, Arn64}.
-The existence of the invariant whiskered torus was studied extensively in e.g. \cite{FdlLS09} (for exact symplectic maps and Hamiltonian flows), \cite{FdlLS15} (for coupled Hamiltonian systems on an infinite lattice), \cite{dlLS19} (for possibly ill-posed Hamiltonian PDEs) and \cite{CCdlL19} (for dissipative systems), etc. In order to give some applications to ill-posed PDEs (like \cite{dlLS19}), we need to describe the invariant whiskered torus for a correspondence.
-The following is in a such way.
+Center-stable, center-unstable, and center manifolds near ground states or ground state solitons for various Hamiltonian PDEs have been constructed by many authors; see e.g. \cite{Sch09, NS12, Bec12, KNS15, JLZ17} etc. and \autoref{rmk:PDEs}.
+In what follows, to emphasize our motivation, analogous to \cite[Theorem 1.2]{JLZ17}, we consider the existence of center-stable, center-unstable, and center manifolds near a \emph{whiskered torus} (i.e., a hyperbolic invariant torus).
+Heuristically, such results are direct consequences of our main results in \autoref{sec:statement} and the definition of a whiskered torus.
+The concept of whiskered torus was introduced by V. I. Arnol{\cprime}d \cite{Arn63, Arn64}.
+The existence of invariant whiskered tori has been extensively studied in e.g. \cite{FdlLS09} (for exact symplectic maps and Hamiltonian flows), \cite{FdlLS15} (for coupled Hamiltonian systems on an infinite lattice), \cite{dlLS19} (for possibly ill-posed Hamiltonian PDEs), and \cite{CCdlL19} (for dissipative systems), etc. To provide applications to ill-posed PDEs (such as \cite{dlLS19}), we need to describe invariant whiskered tori for correspondences.
 Write $ \mathbb{T}^{d} = \mathbb{R}^{d} / \mathbb{Z}^{d} $.